 President Emeritus of AIGA Baltimore, Jennifer has built a large network of designers and leaders across the United States and supports a variety of Women Leadership and Design for Good initiatives.
 In her spare time, she runs a small illustration and animation studio with her partner and co-founder.

 Jennifer received her Bachelor of Arts degree from the University of Maryland, College Park in English Literature and Language with a minor in Women Studies and earned her Masters of Arts in Publications Design from the University of Baltimore.

-Courses: Seminar in Mass Communication Teaching, Strategic Communication: Ethics and Concepts
+Courses: The Art and Science of Storytelling, Seminar in Mass Communication Teaching, Strategic Communication: Ethics and Concepts

 Evan Kropp is a higher education administrator with over two decades of professional experience.